icostan/blog.costan.ro/content/post/2018-10-09-bitcoin-address.markdown

 tags: ["bitcoin", "cryptography", "math", "ruby", "private-key", "public-key"]
 ---

-# The hard way series - Bitcoin: private key, public key, address
+# Private key, public key, address

 This article is all about two ways of generating a Bitcoin address: the hard way using simple math and the easy way using an existing Bitcoin library.